kbrown01/SportStandingsScores/README.md

 - [Stack-in](https://github.com/custom-cards/stack-in-card)
 - [Decluttering](https://github.com/custom-cards/decluttering-card)

+You also would need the Teamtracker integration for the game-based statistics.
 If you want the solution to work as is, you will need to be sure you have these installed and working in your Lovelace configuration.

 ## Sensors